Mylliah/holbertonschool-higher_level_programming/README.md

     - Understand how serialized data can be used in web applications, databases, and network communications.
     - Evaluate the performance implications of different serialization formats, like JSON, XML, and binary formats.

+## Project 14 : RESTful API
+    RESTful API Project – Overview
+    This project explores the fundamentals and implementation of RESTful APIs, which are essential for efficient and scalable communication between software systems.
+It covers both the consumption and development of APIs using tools like the command line, Python, and Flask, and emphasizes the importance of security, authentication, and documentation.

+    Key Learning Objectives
+    - HTTP/HTTPS Basics: Understand how web data transfer works and the differences between secure and non-secure communication.
+    - API Consumption: Practice interacting with APIs using the command line and Python scripts.
+    - API Development:
+        - With http.server: Create simple APIs using Python's built-in modules.
+        - With Flask: Build scalable APIs with routing and data handling.
+    - Security & Authentication: Learn how to protect APIs and restrict access to authorized users.
+    - Documentation with OpenAPI: Ensure APIs are well-documented, standardized, and easy to use.

+    Why It Matters
+    RESTful APIs are at the heart of modern web integration—connecting apps, services, and databases across platforms.
+From automating industrial systems to enabling social media features, APIs act as the bridge between different technologies.
+Mastering their use is key to becoming a well-rounded developer.

+## Project 15 : SQL - Introduction
+    - What’s a database
+    - What’s a relational database
+    - What does SQL stand for
+    - What’s MySQL
+    - How to create a database in MySQL
+    - What does DDL and DML stand for
+    - How to CREATE or ALTER a table
+    - How to SELECT data from a table
+    - How to INSERT, UPDATE or DELETE data
+    - What are subqueries
+    - How to use MySQL functions

+## Project 16 :
+    - How to create a new MySQL user
+    - How to manage privileges for a user to a database or table
+    - What’s a PRIMARY KEY
+    - What’s a FOREIGN KEY
+    - How to use NOT NULL and UNIQUE constraints
+    - How to retrieve datas from multiple tables in one request
+    - What are subqueries
+    - What are JOIN and UNION

+## Project 17 :
+    - How to connect to a MySQL database from a Python script
+    - How to SELECT rows in a MySQL table from a Python script
+    - How to INSERT rows in a MySQL table from a Python script
+    - What ORM means
+    - How to map a Python Class to a MySQL table